 • Nimba Patra Prashan (eating Neem leaves)

 • Dhwajaropan (flag hoisting)

 • Ghatsthapana (establishing Kalash/holy stoup for Navratri Puja)

 But, Nava Varsha Naamgrahan (naming ceremony of the New Year) during Sankalp must be done in Adhik Chaitra Shukla Pratipada only.
 The name of this Samvatsara is Pingala 2081.
 It is also the Shri Shalivahan Shak 1946 and the name of this Samvat is Krodhi.

 King of Nav Samvatsara (Varshesh)

 Lord (astrological planet) of the first day of the New Year is considered as the Lord of the year.
-In 2022, the Hindu Nav Varsh day is Saturday.
-Hence, lord of the Hindu New Year 2022 is saturn.
+In 2024, the Hindu Nav Varsh day is Tuesday.
+Hence, lord of the Hindu New Year 2024 is mars.

 Guddi Padwa Mantras

 These Mantras can be chanted as per the relevance of your worship procedures.
 Some people keep fast on the day.
 Mantras for them as well are given below: